phetsims/phet-info/doc/accessible-preferences-quickstart-guide.md

 PhET is going to start adding Interactive Description to the Preferences Menu dialog for simulations that support alternative input.
 By adding Interactive Description to our Preferences Menu dialog, learners who rely on screen reader software are empowered to access essential features.
 For example, a blind learner will be able to enable the Voicing feature, even if the simulation does not fully support Interactive Description.
 Having a fully accessible Preferences Menu supports learner agency in accessing and using any features in the Preferences Menu that can aid in their learning process.

-## General Dscription Design and Instrumentation Process
+## General Description Design and Instrumentation Process

 ### 1. Identify the components that require instrumentation